 § 17.
-In addition to the officers of the town specifically provided for herein the council may appoint such other officers, including a town clerk who may be the same person as the clerk mentioned in § 11 of this article, as it may deem necessary, and define the duties, fix the compensation, set the qualifications and terms of office and require proper bonds of each.
-The council may provide for the payment of bond premiums for the official bond of any of its officers.
+In addition to the officers of the town specifically provided for herein, the council may appoint such other officers as it may deem necessary, and define the duties, fix the compensation, set the qualifications and terms of office and require proper bonds of each.
+The council may provide for the payment of bond or liability insurance premiums for the official bond of any of its officers, councilmembers, mayor or other appointees or employees.
+A single individual can be appointed by the council to hold more than one position, and be compensated as such, with the town.
 (1958, c.
 366)

 § 18.
-All ordinances, resolutions and by-laws passed by the council shall take effect at the time indicated in such ordinances, resolutions or by-laws, but in event no effective date shall be set forth in any such ordinances, resolutions or by-laws passed by the council, the same shall become effective thirty days from passage.
+All ordinances, resolutions and by-laws passed by the council shall take effect at the time indicated in such ordinances, resolutions or by-laws, but in event no effective date shall be set forth in any such ordinances, resolutions or by-laws passed by the council, the same shall become effective immediately, unless the council states otherwise.
 (1958, c.
 366)

-ARTICLE IV: Taxation and Finances
+Article IV.
+Taxation and Finances.